Light House Coffee exists to serve the world through a Baton Rouge coffee experience.

 Most of our coffee is sourced by Topeca Coffee Roasters in Tulsa, OK.
 Through a mutual friend, we were introduced to this direct trade (versus commercial trade) company who is committed to sourcing their coffee as ethically as possible.
 In fact, one of their beans is 100% direct from seed to cup, every step of the way, making them the only American company of its kind.
 But Light House is open to other direct trade roasters as we come in contact with them.

-The Hope Shop started with an idea to sell fair trade products which would bless communities who struggle to help themselves, such as people in addiction recovery, abusive relationships, poverty, trafficking survivors, refugees, etc. We partner with Rebecca Gardner of Hands Producing Hope, and The Hope Shop was born!
+The Hope Shop started with an idea to sell fair trade products which would bless communities who struggle to help themselves, such as people in addiction recovery, abusive relationships, poverty, trafficking survivors, refugees, etc. We partnered with Rebecca Gardner of Hands Producing Hope, and The Hope Shop was born!